-For a Stronger Pelvic Floor, Avoid These 5 Common Mistakes
+For a Stronger Pelvic Floor, Avoid These 5 Common Issues

-5 Common Mistakes That Might Be Keeping You from Having a Stronger Pelvic Floor
+5 Common Issues That Might Be Keeping You from Having a Stronger Pelvic Floor

 1. Holding Your Breath